 Welcome to the Sanctuary Lakes Fishing Guide.
 Sanctuary Lakes is located 20 kilometres west of the Melbourne CBD within the surrounding suburb of Point Cook.
 An interesting fishing location built around the highly acclaimed Greg Norman-designed golf course.
 The lake roams around an established residential area.
 The lake itself is a shallow and weedy water system with pumps located at the back circulating water from Port Phillip Bay.
 It’s quite possibly one of the worst kept secrets in Melbourne and on its day it can be a great fishing destination for bream and mullet with suspending hard body lures and soft plastics.

 Please note the following key points.

 - This is a residential area and respect must be shown to all residents.

-- Ensure that you don’t leave any litter ( clean up after yourself and leave it as you found it )
+- Ensure you don’t leave any litter ( clean up after yourself and leave it as you found it )

-- Show respect to all local wildlife and birdlife.
+- Show respect to local wildlife and birdlife.
 Take care to properly dispose of any unwanted or tangled fishing line.
 Fishing line bins have been scattered around the lake.

 - Fish only in the areas that you are permitted to fish.
 Keep a lookout for signs or ask the security gate at the entrance which can explain the allowable fishing zones.
 The prohibited areas include the sandy areas and all the channels.

 - Keeping or eating any fish is not recommended.
 This fishery should be treated as a pure catch and release system.
 The lake is a stormwater drain and the water quality is very poor.
-Major Algal Blooms has been regularly noted here which can cause respiratory illness, skin irritation and allergic reactions.
+Major Algal Blooms have been regularly noted here which can cause respiratory illness, skin irritation and allergic reactions.